How to Build Digital Dexterity in the Workplace (+Benefits)

 6. Invest in leadership development

-Apart from training your employees, it is also important to empower business leaders and function heads to understand emerging technologies disrupting their industry.
-You should teach them to openly discuss digital options and choose the right tools that can drive growth.
-They should also have the agility to change mindsets and design new digital-friendly workplace models, by modifying existing processes and flows.
+Apart from training your employees, it’s also important to empower business leaders and function heads to understand emerging technologies disrupting their industry.
+You should teach them to openly discuss digital options and choose the right tools to drive growth.
+They should also be agile enough to change mindsets and design new, digital-friendly workplace models by modifying existing processes and flows.

 7. Promote diversity